-- 7 day LIBID this is the rate the Authority would have earned on all balances had the SLA with BCC continued into future years - Capita benchmark this is the indicative rate that Capita advised we should be looking to achieve for 2016/17 at the start of the year - The weighted average rate (%) is compared to the two benchmark figures in the following chart for each month:
+- 7 day LIBID this is the rate the Authority would have earned on all balances had the SLA with BCC continued into future years, this has fallen from 0.36% to 0.12% since the EU Referendum. - Capita benchmark this is the indicative rate that Capita advised we should be looking to achieve for 2016/17 at the start of the year which this was later revised down from 0.59% to 0.25% in July 2016. - The weighted average rate (%) is compared to the two benchmark figures in the following chart for each month:

-The Authority has out-performed both benchmark figures for the first quarter.
-This is due to attaining slightly better interest rates than the previous year and continued effective Treasury Management processes.
-However it must be noted that there has been some volatility in interest rates after the EU referendum took place on Thursday 23 June whereby the UK decided to leave the EU.
-Due to the recentness of the event, it is too difficult to determine how this will impact the return the Authority receives from future investments, but there is a risk the return on interest may reduce due to an expected cut to the Bank of England base rate.
+The Authority continues to out-perform both benchmark figures for the first three quarters of the year and has already achieved more interest than it had budgeted in accrued interest for the year.
+This is mainly due to attaining slightly better interest rates than the previous year and as a result of investments made earlier in the year at a higher rate of return.
+However it must be noted that there has been some volatility in interest rates after the EU referendum took place on Thursday 23 June 2016 whereby the UK decided to leave the EU.